-This mini vanilla cake recipe is baked in a 6-inch cake pan and is the perfect size for 2-4 people.
+A small vanilla cake recipe perfectly sized to share.
 Topped with a few buttercream flowers and sprinkled with fresh berries this cake makes a nice presentation.
 A small one-layer cake is just enough for the smaller household.

 - Butter - Use room temperature butter, but it should still be firm and indent easily if you press on the surface with your finger.
 I use salted butter, the added salt will lessen the sweetness of the buttercream so that's another reason I use it.
 I do keep a couple of sticks of unsalted butter for those rare cases when it might be especially important to use unsalted butter.

-- Flour - As a general rule, I use King Arthur's all-purpose flour for most cakes, because this is what most people buy and have available.
+- Flour - As a general rule, I use King Arthur's all-purpose flour for most cakes.

 - Sugar - Two types of sugar are used, granulated sugar is used to cream the butter.
 The confectioners or powder sugar is for the buttercream frosting.
 Both types are easily available in the local grocery store.